seohyun-hwang/onlineEncryptionHub/README.md

 4. Delete message (eradiation of all message data)
 5. Show all messages upon login (AES-256-GCM/CBC message decryption)

-Your text-entries are encrypted using Rijndael AES-256 cryptography with Galois Counter Mode (GCM) or Cipher Block Chaining (CBC) based on your choice during account creation.
+The user's text-entries are encrypted using Rijndael AES-256 cryptography with Galois Counter Mode (GCM) or Cipher Block Chaining (CBC) based on the user's choice during account creation.
-Your password is encrypted using a one-way SHA-256 hashing algorithm.
+The user password is encrypted using a one-way SHA-256 hashing algorithm.
 Passwords are salted and stretched using PBKDF2 (implements HMAC-SHA256).

 My core cryptographic algorithms (PBKDF2, SHA-256, AES-256-GCM) are ***fully custom-rolled*** with no use of cipher libraries.